 Iceland is a country of striking and sometimes supernatural beauty - which is matched by its rich and extensive folklore.
 Here's what you need to know about the Icelandic superstitions.

-Here are a few otherworldly sites to look for while you're in Iceland:
+Here are a few otherworldly sights and sites to look for while you're in Iceland:

 Special Times for the Huldufólk

 Certain holidays seem to bring the huldufólk out of hiding in Iceland.
-If you are visiting the country during Christmas, Twelfth Night, New Year’s Eve, or Midsummer, expect to hear stories of elves holding parties and bonfires.
-You’ll also learn that the locals clean their houses and leave food out for the elves; a tradition you may wish to participate in from on board your cruise if you're there at the right time.
+If you are in the country during New Year's Eve, Twelfth Night, Midsummer or Christmas night, expect to hear folktales of elves holding parties or humans hosting bonfires for them.
+It is also an Icelandic custom to clean the house and leave food for the huldufólk on Christmas - a tradition you may wish to participate in from on board your cruise if you're there at the right time.
 Midsummer night brings the chance to sit at a crossroads and have the huldufólk offer you great gifts - but the real rewards come from refusing them, or so the stories say.

 The Trolls of Vík

 If you decide to visit the beautiful black sand beach in Vík, you will encounter trolls, according to local legend.
-This site is worth a visit all on its own, as it is one of the world’s most enchanting beaches, it’s worth a visit with or without supernatural!
-Located just off shore are several basalt rock formations known as Reynisdrangar.
-Legend says these rocks are really trolls, who were caught in the sunlight as they tried to drag ships ashore and were forever turned to stone.
+This site is worth a visit all on its own, as it is one of the world's most enchanting beaches tucked away near a very small city.
+If you look off the shore, however, you will notice basalt rock formations known as Reynisdrangar.
+The legend says these rocks are really trolls, who were caught in the sunlight as they tried to drag ships ashore and were turned forever to stone.

 Monsters, known in Icelandic as skrimsli, may live in the sea, according to many.
 Reuters spoke to Thorvaldur Fridriksson, a scholar of sea monsters, who keeps an open mind about this possibility.